William S. Skylstad: Bishop of Spokane

-On April 17, 1990, Pope John Paul II appointed Skylstad as the fifth Bishop of Spokane; his installation was on April 27, 1990.
+On April 17, 1990, Pope John Paul II appointed Skylstad as the fifth bishop of Spokane; his installation was on April 27, 1990.
 After having served as the vice president of the United States Conference of Catholic Bishops (USCCB) since 2001, Skylstad was elected to a three-year term as USCCB president on November 15, 2004.

 In December 2004, the diocese declared Chapter 11 Bankruptcy to manage the claims of people credibly abused by its priests.
 As part of its bankruptcy agreement, the diocese agreed to pay at least $48 million to the victims as compensation.
 The money for the settlement was to come from insurance companies, the sale of church property, contributions from Catholic groups and from the diocese's parishes.
 In April 2007, four prominent donors to the diocese wrote private letters to Skylstad asking him to resign, terming the sexual abuse settlement he approved as a "complete disaster".
-Skylstad expressed disappointment that the Spokesman-Review had published the contents of private letters.
+Skylstad expressed disappointment that the Spokesman-Review in Spokane had published the contents of private letters.

 Retirement

-On June 30, 2010, Pope Benedict XVI accepted Skystad's letter of resignation as bishop of Spokane.

-In 2016, Catholic Charities USA named Skylstad as one of its two volunteers of the year.
+On June 30, 2010, Pope Benedict XVI accepted Skystad's letter of resignation as bishop of Spokane.In 2016, Catholic Charities USA named Skylstad as one of its two volunteers of the year.
 They cited his counseling and spiritual guidance to clients at the House of Charity in Spokane.
 Skylstad also worked to connect Catholic Charities of Spokane clients needing assistance.